haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 Static, non-HTML, files are handled by a [sirv](https://github.com/lukeed/sirv/tree/master/packages/sirv)-based middleware.

-HTML pages are handled by a middleware that mainly executes hook handlers from the defined [plugins](https://vitejs.dev/guide/api-plugin).
+HTML pages are handled by a middleware that executes hook handlers from the defined [plugins](https://vitejs.dev/guide/api-plugin).

 The web socket server is an instance of [ws](https://www.npmjs.com/package/ws).
 It handles the messaging between the dev server and the browser: